 If you wish to subscribe to one of our newsletters this can be done via our website www.dixcartuk.com.
 Where you do so your personal data will be processed in accordance with our Privacy Notice (Newsletters).

-Dixcart Audit LLP respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.
+Dixcart Audit respects your privacy and is committed to protecting the personal data it collects.
+This privacy notice will inform you how we collect, use, share and look after personal data in connection with the provision of professional services and in connection with business relationships.

 1. Important information and who we are

 This privacy notice aims to give you information on how Dixcart collects and processes your personal data.